-State officers and eEmployees are eligible for per diem, lodging and/or vehicle -reimbursementsrental reimbursements only if they are 50 miles or more from their official work station, unless the Board of Examiners has approved a policy for a given- Exceptions to the 50 miles may only be approved by the Board of Examiners, except in emergency situations as defined by NRS 414.0345. department that permits travel reimbursements within 50 miles of the assigned duty station.
+State officers and eEmployees are eligible for per diem, lodging and/or vehicle reimbursements rental reimbursements only if they are 50 miles or more from their official work station.
+Exceptions to the 50 miles may only be approved by the Board of Examiners, except in emergency situations as defined by NRS 414.0345.
+The Board of Examiners must approve the policy for any department that permits travel reimbursements within 50 miles of the assigned duty station.